funsho45/Design-and-Analysis-of-2-and-4-bar-mechanisms/README.md

 **Figure 23** shows the variation of the link angular velocity, and when compared to the results produced from the MATLAB plot, the results are the same except the that the angular velocity values are positive due to NX not providing negative values.

-## NX results for Four-bar link mechanism
+## NX simulation results for Four-bar link mechanism

 ![image](https://user-images.githubusercontent.com/73448401/99887271-db114700-2c3a-11eb-8336-d54624f4f1e4.png)